he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Kineticist.md

  **Composite**: A composite impulse combines multiple elements.
 You can gain an impulse with the composite trait only if your kinetic elements include all the elements listed in the impulse's traits.
 **Impulse**: The primary magical actions kineticists use are called impulses.
 You can use an impulse only if your kinetic aura is active and channeling that element, and only if you have a hand free to shape the elemental flow.
 The impulse trait means the action has the concentrate trait unless another ability changes this.
 If an impulse allows you to choose an element, you can choose any element you're channeling, and the impulse gains that element's trait.
  **Infusion**: Actions with the infusion trait tweak your kineticist impulses.
 You must use an infusion action directly before the impulse action you want to alter.
 If you use any action (including free actions and reactions) other than an impulse action directly after, you waste the benefits of the infusion action.
 Any additional effects added by an infusion action are part of the impulse's effect, not of the infusion action itself.
  Overflow: Powerful impulses temporarily overdraw the energy of your kinetic gate.
-When you use an impulse that has the overflow trait, your kinetic aura deactivates until you revitalize it (typically with [[Channel Elements]]).
+When you use an impulse that has the overflow trait, your kinetic aura deactivates until you revitalize it (typically with [[DATABASE/action/Channel Elements|Channel Elements]]).
 Extinguishing your element this severely is taxing, and consequently, you can use only one overflow impulse per round, even if you reactivate your kinetic gate.
  **Stance**: A stance is a general combat strategy that you enter by using an action with the stance trait and that you remain in for some time.
 A stance lasts until you get knocked out, until its requirements (if any) are violated, until the encounter ends, or until you enter a new stance, whichever comes first.
 After you use an action with the stance trait, you can't use another one for 1 round.
 You can enter or be in a stance only in encounter mode.

 ## Special Rules